Linear odd electrophoresis of a sphere in a charged chiral active fluid

-where $\boldsymbol{U}$ is the translational velocity and $\boldsymbol{\Omega}$ the rotational velocity.
-Henceforth, $\boldsymbol{\hat n}(\boldsymbol{r})$ is a normal pointing from the fluid to particle, with a caret denoting normalised vectors.
+where $\boldsymbol{U}$ is its translational velocity, and $\boldsymbol{\Omega}$ is its rotational velocity.
+Henceforth, $\boldsymbol{\hat n}(\boldsymbol{r})$ is a normal vector pointing from the fluid to particle, with a caret denoting normalised vectors.
+We note that assessing the location of the slip plane can be quite complex in a charged odd fluid due to the presence of solvent, ionic, and spinner degrees of freedom.
+Here, we view the location and existence of the slip plane as a given (experimental) input.
 Electrostatic boundary conditions depend on the charge functionality of the particle (insulating, charge-regulating, or conducting) and will be specified later.
 Far-field conditions are

 where the $n_i^\infty$ are constant bulk ion densities satisfying local charge neutrality $\sum_i z_in_i^\infty=0$.
 The forces $\boldsymbol{F}_\mathrm{H,E}$ and torques $\boldsymbol{T}_\mathrm{H,E}$ that the particle exerts on the charged chiral active fluid are